Masks are optional in most areas at RVH. Signage and your care team will indicate if masking is required.

 Preparation for your first day at RVH

-- ID Badge and Alert Pendant must be returned at the end of every placement – a new badge and pendant must be obtained at the beginning of every placement.
+• Student and Instructor ID Badge (includes picture ID and access card) and Alert Pendant must be returned at the end of every placement – a new badge and pendant must be obtained at the beginning of every placement.

-- Please refer to your onboarding email for information regarding your computer access login and temporary password
+• Please refer to your onboarding email for information to obtain your computer access login and temporary password.
+You will be required to call IT (ext.45000) no sooner than 1 week prior to your start date.

-- You will receive an additional email with computer training details if you require access to any of the hospital medical record software
+• You will receive an additional email with computer training details if you require training on any of the hospital medical record software

 FAQs